 Mole is a traditional sauce or marinade.
 People use mole on top of many dishes.
 Its history goes back to the XVII century, with different versions going from mistakes to the willingness to create something incredibly different to honor special guests' visits.

 People usually eat Mole on top of chicken accompanied by rice and corn tortillas.

 Initially, Mole had more than one hundred ingredients, including chiles, chocolate, and almonds.
 Today this number varies depending on the Mole and the region.

-It was an extraordinary experience to learn first hand, to make masterpieces from Mexican Culinary Art.
+It was an extraordinary experience to learn to make masterpieces from Mexican Culinary Art firsthand.